vzool/docs/api/reference.md

 ### Get Revisions

-Get an array of revisions from a given item
+Get an array of revisions from a given item.

 ```http
 GET /items/[collection-name]/[pk]/revisions